Fourth Geneva Convention

+Among its numerous provisions, the Fourth Geneva Convention explicitly prohibits the transfer of the population of an occupying power into the territory it occupies.

+The Fourth Geneva Convention only concerns protected civilians in occupied territory rather than the effects of hostilities, such as the strategic bombing during World War II.

-The Additional Protocol I to the Geneva Conventions (AP-1) was completed in 1977.
-Its "Basic Rule" as regards Civilian Persons (CP) prohibits all intentional attacks on "the civilian population and civilian objects."
-It prohibits and defines "Indiscriminate attacks".
-"Incidental loss of civilian life, injury to civilians, [and] damage to civilian objects" is also covered.
-Even an attack not aimed at civilians is prohibited when it "may be expected to cause incidental" civilian loss or damage "which would be excessive in relation to the concrete and direct military advantage anticipated."
+The 1977 Additional Protocol 1 to the Geneva Conventions (AP-1) prohibits all intentional attacks on "the civilian population and civilian objects."
+It also prohibits and defines "indiscriminate attacks" as "incidental loss of civilian life, injury to civilians, damage to civilian objects, or a combination thereof, which would be excessive in relation to the concrete and direct military advantage anticipated."
 This rule is referred to by scholars as the principle of proportionality.
 Until well after World War II ended in 1945, the norm of reciprocity provided a justification for conduct in armed conflict.

-In 1993, the United Nations Security Council adopted a report from the Secretary-General and a Commission of Experts which concluded that the Geneva Conventions had passed into the body of customary international law, thus making them binding on non-signatories to the Conventions whenever they engage in armed conflicts.
+In 1993, the United Nations Security Council adopted a report from the Secretary-General and a Commission of Experts which concluded that the Geneva Conventions had passed into the body of customary international humanitarian law, thus making them binding on non-signatories to the Conventions whenever they engage in armed conflicts.